mathworks/matlab-bamboo-plugin/CONFIGDOC.md

 ![filter_tests](https://user-images.githubusercontent.com/48831250/217961944-4c3183d0-5c37-4ac9-a13c-8f2cf465ec51.png)

 #### Customize Test Run
-To customize your test run, select options in the **Customize Test Run** section:
+To customize your test run, select options in the **Customize test run** section:

 * To apply strict checks when running the tests, select **Strict**.
-When you select this option, the plugin generates a qualification failure whenever a test issues a warning.
+If you select this option, the plugin generates a qualification failure whenever a test issues a warning.
 Selecting **Strict** is the same as specifying the `Strict` name-value argument of the [`runtests`](https://www.mathworks.com/help/matlab/ref/runtests.html) function as `true`.
 * To run tests in parallel, select **Use parallel**.
-This feature might not be compatible with certain options, in which case, the plugin runs the tests in serial regardless of your choice.
 Selecting **Use parallel** is the same as specifying the `UseParallel` name-value argument of `runtests` as `true`.
 You must have Parallel Computing Toolbox&trade; installed to use this option.
+If other selected options are not compatible with running tests in parallel, the plugin runs the tests in serial regardless of your selection.
 * To control the amount of output detail displayed for your test run, select a value from the **Output detail** list.
 Selecting a value for this option is the same as specifying the `OutputDetail` name-value argument of `runtests` as that value.
 By default, the plugin displays failing and logged events at the `Detailed` level and test run progress at the `Concise` level.
 * To include diagnostics logged by the [`log (TestCase)`](https://www.mathworks.com/help/matlab/ref/matlab.unittest.testcase.log.html) and [`log (Fixture)`](https://www.mathworks.com/help/matlab/ref/matlab.unittest.fixtures.fixture.log.html) methods at a specified verbosity level, select a value from the **Logging level** list.
 Selecting a value for this option is the same as specifying the `LoggingLevel` name-value argument of `runtests` as that value.
 By default, the plugin includes diagnostics logged at the `Terse` level.